Why Gamification May be the Key to Increasing Employee Engagement.

 - Mood

-So by gamifying tasks in the workplace, you’re not only making employees feel good, you’re also improving their ability to do their jobs.
+So by combining gamification strategies with tasks in the workplace, you’re not only making employees feel good, you’re also improving their ability to do their jobs.

 So how can you use gamification in the workplace?

-“If you can create an environment where people not only take the desired actions, but they also do it joyfully…it will always be useful,” says Yu-Kai Chou in this article from the International Association of Business Communicators.
+“If you can create an environment where people not only take the desired actions, but they also do it joyfully…it will always be useful,” says Yu-Kai Chou, the author of Actionable Gamification: Beyond Points, Badges, and Leaderboards.
 Chou is a gamification expert who discovered that a deeper understanding of human motivation and what makes games “fun” can create long-term employee engagement.

 This applies to internal communications teams as much as it applies to human resources and management.
 If your objective is to engage employees through communications, it’s time to think about strategic gamification.

 The simplest way to gamify almost anything is to assign point values to specific activities.
-From there you can attach rewards to point values; make it a contest by giving the “game” a time limit and rewarding the person with the most points; or even assigning levels, ranks or titles to people who reach certain point values.
+From there you can attach rewards to point values; make it a contest or a friendly competition by giving the “game” a time limit and rewarding the person with the most points; or even assigning levels, ranks or titles to people who reach certain point values.

 We have seen such astounding results from gamification in our own workplace as well as our customers’ workplaces, gamification functionality is now part of the core fabric of our intranet software, Axero.